rantalainen/webropol-api-client/README.md

 ### getSurveyQuestions(surveyId)

-Gets all questions for a survey, returns QuestionId and QuestionText.
+Gets all questions for a survey, returns QuestionId, QuestionText and QuestionOrderNumber.

 *Example Request*
 ```javascript